WebAssembly/spec/spectec/test-prose/TEST.md

   d.
 Pop all values val'* from the stack.
   e.
 Exit current context.
   f.
 Push val^n to the stack.
-2. If the current context is label, then:
+2. Else if the current context is label, then:
   a.
 Let L be the current label.
   b.
 Let k be the arity of L.
   c.
 Let instr'* be the continuation of L.